 Other intangible assets include purchased technologies, customer relationships, trade names and the related accumulated amortization.
 These assets are shown as "Purchased technologies, net" and as part of "Other assets" in the Consolidated Balance Sheet.
 The majority of Autodesk's other intangible assets are amortized to expense over the estimated economic life of the product, which ranges from two to seven years.
-Amortization expense for purchased technologies, customer relationships and trade names, which is included as a component of cost of revenue, was \$57.8 million in fiscal 2011, \$61.2 million in fiscal 2010 and \$41.5 million in fiscal 2009.
+Amortization expense for purchased technologies, customer relationships, trade names, patents, and user lists was \$71.8 million in fiscal 2012, \$57.8 million in fiscal 2011 and \$61.2 million in fiscal 2010.